 Kibble diets are often seen as a dental solution.
 As your pet chews their food, it helps remove bacteria.
 It sounds great on paper, but that’s just not the case.
 Most pets don’t appropriately chew their food, and some, not at all.

 If anything, kibble leaves more residue than it removes, providing an ample food supply for bacteria to feed on.
 Slow feed bowls may help encourage chewing, but it will not reduce the need for a dental routine.

 Wet food feeders are at the highest risk, as there is zero chewing involved.
 This type of diet can also be high in carbohydrates and sugars that feed bacteria, so toothbrushing is even more essential to pet’s eating strictly canned food diets.

-The best type of diet for dental health is a raw diet.
+One of the best types of diet for dental health is a raw diet.
 Whether it is dehydrated, freeze-dried, or frozen, raw meat contains enzymes that aid in the breakdown of oral bacteria.
-Consequently, even if there is very little chewing going on, these diets still provide better dental care.
+Consequently, even if there is very little chewing going on, these diets still provide superior dental care to kibble.

 Ingredients matter too.
 Heavily processed, sugary ingredients feed bacteria, intensifying the problem and increasing build-up near the gum line.
 Look for lower carb and lower glycemic options to minimize the number of sugars that your pet is consuming.